-Degree Assessment: 40% Project (2000 words), 60% take home exam (2 essay answers).
+Degree Assessment: 40% Project (2,000 words), 60% take home exam (two essay answers of 1,000 words each).
 The 40/60 assessment reflects the relative teaching contact and independent study time which students are expected to spend in preparing for each part of the degree assessment.
 At least 40% must be achieved in each component (and overall) to pass the course.

 ||Written feedback will be given on all submitted work, including the class essay, degree project and take home exam.
 Verbal feedback will be provided in tutorials.